nuxeo/nuxeo-drive/docs/pyside6_migration.md

 - Converted the overloaded `directEditError` declaration to PySide6 tuple syntax.
 - Registered constructor-connected `Engine` and `Manager` methods as explicit Qt slots.
 - Aligned `Engine._check_sync_start` with the positional object emitted by its queue signal.
+- Replaced the stacked `@pyqtSlot()`/`@if_frozen` decorators on the update notification callback with an in-slot frozen guard.
+Frozen builds converted the decorated callback to a `MetaFunction`, causing `Signal.connect()` to fail during startup after metrics consent.
+- Disabled automatic Accounts Settings display during startup.
+Both constructor-time and event-loop-deferred `QWindow.show()` calls crashed frozen macOS builds in QV4 while evaluating the nested Settings QML window.
+Startup now continues so the systray remains available while Settings presentation is migrated separately.
+- Registered the tray activation, systray focus-change, and custom-window visibility callbacks as explicit PySide6 slots.
+Frozen macOS builds crashed in `callPythonMetaMethod` when clicking the tray icon and focusing the QML window while these native signal targets were plain Python methods.
 - Simplified the metrics consent dialog to use the primary PySide6 imports instead of the legacy secondary namespace.
 - Updated worker tests to request direct signal delivery when they call worker methods without starting the worker's assigned `QThread`.
 - Replaced unsafe test patching of inherited PySide6 C++ virtual methods with Python subclass overrides.